AlanDasein/ImageDetective/README.md

-Just a game to train your memory
+Just a game to train your memory.